braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 ![SharePlay][1]{: style="border:0;"}

-### Step 4: Launch In-App Message From SharePlay API
+### Step 4: launch in-app message from shareplay api

 The `GroupActivities` API determines if there is a video present.
 If so, you should trigger the custom event to launch your SharePlay-able in-app message.
 The `CoordinationManager` is responsible for the state changes of SharePlay, such as if the user(s) leaves or joins the call.